-My next suggestion would be for you to switch Firefox to Safe-mode and check out if you have any bad add-ons installed.
+My next suggestion would be for you to open Firefox to Safe Mode and check out if you have any bad add-ons installed.
 If the Firefox browser freezes without any warning when you type something or click on a button link, close all the tabs and start Firefox in Safe mode.

-- Next, go to Tools > Add-ons and disable each one, one after the other and try to find out the culprit.
-If you are able to identoify the offending add-on or extension or toolbar, uninstall it.
+Next, open Firefox Menu and select Add-ons (Or press Ctrl+Shift+A).
+Here you can disable or manage Firefox add-ons.
+Disable each one, one after the other and try to find out the culprit.
+If you can identify the offending add-on or extension or toolbar, uninstall it.